 Mucopolysaccharidoses (MPS) are a prominent group of genetic lysosomal storage diseases.
-The intralysosomal accumulation of glycosaminoglycans caused by several different enzyme deficiencies induces a cascade of responses that affect cellular functions and preservation of the extra-cellular matrix.
+The intralysosomal accumulation of glycosaminoglycans caused by several different enzyme deficiencies induces a cascade of responses that affect cellular functions and the preservation of the extra-cellular matrix.

-This results in the appearance of chronic and progressive syndromes that produce a wide array of clinical manifestations in multiple organ systems.
+Taken together, the effects of these deficiencies result in the appearance of chronic and progressive syndromes that produce a wide array of clinical manifestations in multiple organ systems.
 While the disease may not always be apparent at birth, manifestations of the disease develop with age as more cells become damaged by the accumulation of cell materials.

 Dominant signs and symptoms